The Last Thing He Wanted (film): Reception

 Nick Allen, a critic for RogerEbert.com, called the film "incomprehensible to an almost impressive degree [...]
 A true Netflix Original Film paradox – not even a pause and rewind button at the ready will help it make much sense."
-Benjamin Lee of The Guardian called the movie "a two-hour film packed with too much and somehow not enough, The Last Thing He Wanted is a thing that no one wanted."
+The film was described as suffering from an overload of information, too much backstory paired with choppy editing.
+Hathaway's acting was praised by Allen, with Affleck and Dafoe described as "professionals on autopilot" and Perez and Gathegi not given a role beyond story devices.
+A review in Time similarly praised Hathaway for "playing stressed-out and obsessive".